 Yet, governments in several African countries curtail online free speech by applying laws in a restrictive manner and by shutting down the Internet and other telecommunications services during elections or protests.
-These developments call for an increased involvement of civil society in Internet rights discussions.
+These developments call for an increased involvement of civil society Continental and regional in Internet rights discussions.